|

 sharpest test shot around F/8, or about two stops down from the maximum aperture.
 Close focus type shots can be far

 different from infinity focus when comparing sharpness to aperture.
-Don't worry too much about the results of this
+Don't worry too much about the results of this section,

-it to show people what they can expect if they would like to indulge in this kind of activity.
+people what they can expect if they would like to indulge in this kind of activity.
 Full frame section using the Sony A900.
 In this section

 I show the differences in results when using a full frame (or film) camera, as opposed to the cropped sensor or APS-C sensor

 (as I call it) camera above.
-The full frame sensor is larger, and uses the entire lens' imaging circle, instead
+The full frame sensor is larger, and uses the entire lens' imaging circle, instead of the

-of the middle portion like that of the APS-C sensor.
-The middle of the lens is the good part, the periphery of the lens
+middle portion like that of the APS-C sensor when using a full frame compatible lens.
+The middle of the lens is the

-is what messes up the incoming light, and causes problems with your pictures.
-Most of the differences
+good part, the periphery of the lens is what messes up the incoming light, and causes problems with your pictures.
+Most

-between the two are light fall-off, corner sharpness, distortion and coma.
-Normally, you need to stop down one or two
+of the differences between the two are light fall-off, corner sharpness, distortion and coma.
+Normally, you need to

-stops to get the same results as the APS-C camera, that's just the way it is.
-Good full frame lenses may show almost
+stop down one or two stops to get the same results as the APS-C camera, that's just the way it is.
+Good full frame lenses

-of the time it's easy to correct in photo imaging software.
+down, but most of the time it's easy to correct in photo imaging software.

 My final thoughts.
 This section concludes